-- Section Includes: - Wood faced casework and trim.
-1. - Plastic laminate faced casework and shelving.
-2 - 3.
-Plastic laminate countertops. - 4 Solid polymer fabrications. - 5.
-Marble and Granite countertops. - 6.
-Wood shelving. - Preparation for installation and connection of utilities. - Related Documents: The Contract Documents, as defined in Section 01010 Summary of Work, apply to the work of this Section.
-Additional requirements and information necessary to complete the work of this Section may be found in other Documents. - Related Sections: - Section 06100 Rough Carpentry: Blocking and backing plates in walls for anchorage. - 2.
-Section 06200 - Finish Carpentry: Adjustable shelving. - 3.
-Section 06640 - Solid Polymer Fabrications: Countertops. - Section 09110 Non-Load Bearing Steel Framing: Blocking and backing plates. - 5.
-Section 09900 - Painting: Woodwork finishes. - DIVISIONS 15 and 16: Service fittings and connections.
+- A. Section Includes: - Wood faced casework and trim. - 2.
+Plastic laminate faced casework and shelving. - Plastic laminate countertops. - 4.
+Solid polymer fabrications. - 5.
+Marble and Granite countertops. - Wood shelving. - 7.
+Preparation for installation and connection of utilities. - B. Related Documents: The Contract Documents, as defined in Section 01010 Summary of Work, apply to the work of this Section.
+Additional requirements and information necessary to complete the work of this Section may be found in other Documents. - C. Related Sections: - Section 06100 Rough Carpentry: Blocking and backing plates in walls for anchorage. - 2.
+Section 06200 Finish Carpentry: Adjustable shelving. - 3.
+Section 06640 Solid Polymer Fabrications: Countertops. - Section 09110 Non-Load Bearing Steel Framing: Blocking and backing plates. - 5.
+Section 09900 Painting: Woodwork finishes. - DIVISIONS 15 and 16: Service fittings and connections.

-The extent of architectural woodwork is indicated on the Drawings and as specified herein, and includes providing, fabricating and installing all wood faced and plastic laminate faced architectural woodwork, trim and countertops, wood shelving, installations and utility connections.
+A. The extent of architectural woodwork is indicated on the Drawings and as specified herein, and includes providing, fabricating and installing all wood faced and plastic laminate faced architectural woodwork, trim and countertops, wood shelving, installations and utility connections.

+A. The publications listed below form a part of this Specification to the extent referenced.
 Publications are referred to in the text by basic designation only.